 If no more than one year has elapsed since a student originally took the course, a student may take an Academic Tutorial.
+Please keep in mind that students who take a leave an absence will have this time count towards the overall elapsed time of when the student last took the course.
 After the one year deadline has elapsed but within two years of the original course date, a student may take an Extended Tutorial.
 For example, if a student does not achieve a passing grade for a course taken during the 2017 fall quarter, the student has until the end of the 2018 fall quarter to remediate that grade by means of an academic tutorial.
 If a student is not able to remediate the grade within the one year time frame, the student has until the end of the 2019 fall quarter to remediate that grade by completing an extended tutorial.
 Courses in which a student earned a B are not eligible for tutorials.